 All schools need to be thinking constantly about professional development for their entire staff.
 The Google offerings are extensive, free and have an active community of teachers / educators/ administrators behind them.
 This is an ideal resource for anyone who wants to get their school moving in the direction of effective professional development.
 From personal experience I can highly recommend the materials that have been put together.
 They are all based on current educational research and have been put together with the spirit of fun and inquiry that Google seems to approach all its work with.

 I stumbled across this book a while back and was struck by what a nicely collated collection of activities, games and methods it was, especially for a teacher who is trying to make their classroom active as opposed to passive.
 It’s real value is in it’s simplicity and grouping of activities by topic , it’s a great thing to glance at , to give you a creative spark for your lesson.
+I managed to create the Mindmap below, listing some of the strategies mentioned in the book.

 I recently read a fantastic book that I am going to refer back to as I design my future learning engagements.
 It was well researched and easy to read.
 And it does a great job of highlighting how much the structural elements of the brain are always at play when learning is happening.